lycus/mci/docs/instruction_set.rst

 Dereferences the pointer in the source register and assigns the resulting element value to the target register.

-If the deference operation failed in some way (e.g. the source pointer is null or points to invalid memory), undefined behavior occurs.
+If the dereference operation failed in some way (e.g. the source pointer is null or points to invalid memory), undefined behavior occurs.

 The source register must be a pointer, while the target register must be